iniwidi/DCL13_Vagrant/readme.md

 NFS will not work on Windows.
 This repo uses NFS for optimal performance of shared folders.
 Further info can be found in [the Vagrant documentation](http://docs.vagrantup.com/v2/synced-folders/nfs.html).

-I suggest that is you're running Windows, you get yourself a Linux installer asap.
+I suggest that if you're running Windows, you get yourself a Linux installer asap.

 ## How to use this Vagrant setup